EmpressQueenGalaxy/Airsense/Airsense-V2/README.md

 ---

 ## Contact
-For questions or collaboration, contact the project team.
-(LinkedIn & emails: Por definir)
+For questions or collaboration, contact the project team at: **airsenseproyecto@gmail.com**